 The rest of the county was returned to William I of Orange-Nassau who in 1820 sold the castle for 3,200 florins to a Vianden merchant, Wenceslas Coster, who promptly dismantled it and sold it piece by piece from the tiles, panelling and ironwork to the masonry, doors and windows.
 He moved the entrance staircase, panelling and some furniture to his own house in the town.
 Following angry protests from the townsfolk, William I re-acquired the castle for 1,100 florins and began reconstruction, starting with the chapel in 1851.

-Today the castle is owned by the state and you can visit its exhibitions of ancient wepaons, armoury, furniture, photographs and portraits from 10.00 to 16.00 in January and February, 10.00 to 17.00 in March and October and from 10.00-18.00 April to September.
+Today the castle is owned by the state and you can visit its exhibitions of ancient wepaons, armoury, furniture, photographs and portraits from 10.00 to 16.00 from November to February, 10.00 to 17.00 in March and October and from 10.00-18.00 April to September.
 You can find more information here.

 The ramparts and fortress wall are now a cultural trail with several information panels.
 The fortress wall originally had two gates, a watch tower and several shell towers (open to the gorge) which were typical for 13th century fortifications.